mayushanmayurathan/society-hierarchy/README.md

 COLLABORATORS: Mayushan Mayurathan & Cole Purboo

-NOTE: society_hierarchy.py is the sole file that contains my work on this project.
+NOTE: society_hierarchy.py is the sole file that contains the collborators' work on this project.